CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 250/Proofs.md

 If $a$ is odd, then it can be expressed as $a = 2k + 1$ for some $k \in Z$.

 If $a$ is composite, then it has "non-trivial" factors (factors other than 1 and itself), and if $A$ is a polynomial, we can see if it is composite if it can be factored.

+If $a$ is rational, then it can be written as the result of dividing 2 integers where the denominator isn't 0.

 ### Rules of Inference with Quantifiers